 Create a Good Sleep Environment: You want your bedroom to be a cool, quiet place.
 Even if you don’t experience hot flashes, a cooler temperature is conducive to better sleep.
 Sixty-five degrees is the optimal temperature.

 Keep your Bedroom Dark: If a nearby street light is creating too much light coming through the window, invest in blackout curtains.
 Additionally, lights from computers, phones and laptops can be potentially damaging to your sleep.
+To prevent this, stop using your electronic devices at least an hour before bed.
+Alternatively, you can use blue light blocking glasses or screen protectors, such as those from Swanwick Sleep and Ocushield.

 Finally, Keep Your Bedroom Quiet: If you sleep next to a busy street, ear plugs or a white noise generator might help block out the noise.